mobarski/vimes2/README.md

 - The ability to define aliases for values (like `n=1`) and mnemonics (like `peek=lpa`) is a huge step forward in assembly UX with very little changes in the assembler (1 token is still 1 token).
 - The ability to define multi-token aliases facilitates keeping the instruction set orthogonal (ie you can quickly add stacks with `peek`, `poke`, `inc`, `dec` and they can either grow up or down).
 - Having all 3 conditional jumps related to comparison (<0, >0, ==0) makes the code much easier to write and read.
+- Having array like access (ptr+offset) vs just pointers is a huge step forward in the assembly UX.

 **Performance:**